-Fort Drum anticipates the following changes over the next 3 years to the amount, type, and/or completion of mechanical vegetation management actions that was previously analyzed in the 2009-2011 or 2012-2014, or 2015-2017 BAs:
+Fort Drum anticipates the following changes over the next 3 years to the amount, type, and/or completion of mechanical vegetation management actions that was previously analyzed in the prior BAs:

-1) Up to 4500 ac (1821 ha) of management for specific vegetation (e.g., shrubs, < 3 in dbh trees, or invasive plants), may occur over the next three years within the Training Area or the Cantonment Area.
-This is slightly different to the previous BAs, where it was determined that up to 3500 ac (1416 ha) of mechanical vegetation would occur and be primarily within the Training Area.
-This increase is primarily to target invasive species.
-Most of the recent invasive species vegetation management has been handled through herbicide application (see Section 2.6); however, Fort Drum has been able to get more funding, manpower, and mechanical equipment to deal with invasive vegetation as well.
-The original 2009-2011 BA briefly mentioned this as a possible action for the future, but not much was completed with this management until the last couple of years, and even then it was not a large amount of acreage.
-The anticipated acreage provided is likely liberal as the entire areas/habitats targeted may not always be cut.
-Primarily the patches of invasive shrubs and plants will be targeted, although other small trees and shrubs may need to be removed to facilitate overall management of the area for invasives.
+Up to 5500 ac (2023 ha) of management for specific vegetation (e.g., grassland, shrubs, < 3 in dbh trees, or invasive plants), may occur over the next three years within the Training Area or the Cantonment Area.
+This is an increase from the previous BAs, where it was determined that up to 3500 ac (2015-2017 BA) and 4500 ac (2018-2020 BA) of mechanical vegetation would occur.
+This increase is primarily to target additional invasive species and roadside ditch and line of site concerns.
+Fort Drum has been able to get more funding, manpower, and mechanical equipment to deal with vegetation management as a more holistic approach, including more extensive invasive vegetation management (primarily buckthorn and wild parsnip).
+As identified in previous BAs and annual reports, it is difficult to get an exact acreage that has been treated with mechanical management, as the entire areas/habitats targeted may not always be cut.
+Additionally, while the intent is to leave native species and target only invasive vegetation during the invasive treatments, sometimes other small trees and shrubs may need to be removed to facilitate overall management of the area.
+Between 2015-2019, mechanical vegetation removal, maintenance, etc occurred on an average of 1582 acres annually and most of the areas managed (~1000 acres annually) likely had little bat use (see previous annual reports and discussion in 2.4.3 below for additional information).
+Further, actual management/cutting likely occurred on 75-80% of the total footprint (polygons provided annually).